-There’s something you need to understand here: In a litigated divorce, a judge determines child support.
+There’s something you need to understand here: In a litigated divorce, a judge determines child support payment in family court.

 Sounds scary, doesn’t it?

 Because they’ll dictate court-ordered child support and the terms of the settlement and both spouses might wind up with something they don’t think is fair or that doesn’t appropriately meet the needs of their children.

-That’s why it’s better to negotiate this issue and that’s exactly what mediation is all about.
+That’s why it’s better to negotiate this issue out of family court and that’s exactly what mediation is all about.

-In mediation, you get to decide - and come to an agreement that puts your children first and you both agree is fair, instead of letting your future be decided by a stranger.
+In mediation, you get to decide as parents - and come to an agreement that puts your children first and you both agree is fair - out of court - instead of letting your future be decided by a stranger.

 You’ll get the best result by mediating with us.

-Child support issues will vary based on your situation and circumstances.
+Child support issues will vary based on your situation and circumstances of your case.

 And as you’ve learned, there is more than meets the eye on this topic.
-So don't risk putting your children's financial future in jeopardy by trying to resolve child support on your own or with divorce attorneys in court.
+So don't risk putting your children's financial future in jeopardy by trying to resolve child support payments on your own or with divorce attorneys in court.

 Use divorce mediation and work with us instead!

-Using our extensive financial knowledge into the complex matters of child support, we’ll help you and your spouse determine an amount that accurately reflects your lives as parents and the specialized needs of your children.
+Using our extensive financial expertise, we'll help you and your spouse determine a child support number that accurately reflects your lives as parents and takes into account the specialized needs of your children.

-One that covers all ordinary, extraordinary and future expenses.
+One that covers all regular, add-on, and future expenses.